 Valve today announced preorders and revealed the specs for its Index PC VR system.
-Index is not made in partnership with HTC, the company Valve first partneted with on the first SteamVR headset (Vive).
+Index is not made in partnership with HTC, the company Valve partneted with on the original SteamVR headset (Vive).
 It’s a first party product from Valve Corporation.

 Index is a PC VR headset powered by the SteamVR platform.
 It should be compatible with all existing SteamVR games.
 However older titles may not be optimized for the Index Controllers as they were built with HTC controllers in mind.